Austin Victims Remembered For Resilience, Radiating Positivity

 "You just expect to laugh with him.
 That boy was hilarious," said Sharrel Prince, who has known him since pre-K. "What made Draylen funny is that he says the things everyone else is scared to say."

-The 17-year-old East Austin College Prep student was killed Monday by a package bomb left outside his house in East Austin.
-His mother was also injured in the bombing, one of three in the city since March 2.
+The 17-year-old East Austin College Prep student was killed March 12 by a package bomb left outside his house in East Austin.
+His mother was also injured in the bombing.

 According to high school friends, Anthony Stephan House was quiet, humble and self-assured, even at a young age.
 House, who was killed March 2, was a father and a graduate of Texas State University.